oliver006/rethinkdb_exporter/README.md

 # RethinkDB Metrics Exporter

-Prometheus exporter for RethinkDB server and table metrics.<br>
+Prometheus exporter for RethinkDB cluster, server and table metrics.<br>
 Supports RethinkDB 2.x and 1.6.x (and possibly older versions)

 ## Building and running